koendv/bmp/README.md

 b'\x00\x1aGeneric CMSIS-DAP Adapter'
 ```

-Use `dap.process()` to port pc-based pyOCD scripts to the probe itself.
+Use `dap.process()` to port pyOCD scripts from PC to the probe itself.

 ### Pins